joelouthan/Theologicus/src/doctrine-christ-saves/03-the-weight-of-our-sin.md

 Too many people read these passages, and they think, "Oh, that is them--that is not me."
 Yes, the same man who wrote this passage also wrote:

->Psalm 51:3-5 (CSB) For I am conscious of my rebellion,
+>Psalm 51:3-5 For I am conscious of my rebellion,
 >and my sin is always before me.
 >Against you — you alone — I have sinned
 >and done this evil in your sight.